mmattbtw/mmattbtw.github.io/_projects/2021-10-16-ai-tts-donations.md

 ![](/assets/images/ai_tts.png)

-Like some of my other projects, this one is still in heavy development, so stay tuned to the [GitHub Repo](https://github.com/mmattDonk/ai-tts-donations){:class="ext github"} and the [Discord Server](https://discord.gg/mvVePs2Hs2).
+Like some of my other projects, this one is still in heavy development, so stay tuned to the [GitHub Repo](https://github.com/mmattDonk/ai-tts-donations){:class="ext github"} and the [Discord Server](https://discord.gg/mvVePs2Hs2){:class="ext other"}.